briolive/weekend-react-gallery/README.md

     [x] Loop over the list of gallery data
     [x] Make GalleryItems
-[x] Use toggle in `GalleryList.jsx` to swap image with description on click
+[x] Use toggle in `GalleryList.jsx` to swap image with description on click [x] When like button is clicked, axios `PUT` request is sent to update the like count `/gallery/like/:id`